egenix-ops/owl-shoes/README.md

 - [Openweathermap](http://api.openweathermap.org)

-You should get your Twilio Account Flag (Voice - Enable Conversation Relay) enabled as well.

 If you're hosting the app locally, we also recommend using a tunneling service like [ngrok](https://ngrok.com) so that Twilio can forward audio to your app.

 ### 1. Configure Environment Variables